Trading Glass

 2. Preload Structure

-Decide before the market opens whats worth doing
+Decide before the market opens what's worth doing — the same instinct that drives reducing decision complexity overall.

 • Write a session script